rrovetto/Orbital-Space-Ontology-Project/README.md

 * [9] “Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.

 ## History, Author Bio-Contextual-Efforts
-This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the OD hazard via ontology-based data-sharing and integration (verifying documents and references available upon request).
-I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals with the required knowledge, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
-I have developed enough paper concepts to make this a PhD project, but also seek to enter a space discipline degree program, with astronauitcs and orbital dynamics being my original passions.
+This has been a pursuit since 2011 when I thought of applying ontology to the orbital debris domain to help ameliorate the debris hazard via ontology-based data-sharing and integration (documented proof & references available upon request).
+I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
+I have developed enough paper concepts to make this a PhD project, so I hope to enter a degree program involving study of astronauitcs and orbital dynamics (my original passion).

 ## Warranty
 No warranty.
 Presented "AS IS".
+Author and copyright holder is not liable.

 ## Copyright
-© 2011-2020, Robert John Rovetto.
+© 2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.